Prashantahire488/prashantahire488/README.md

 <h1 align="center">Hi 👋, I'm Prashant Ahire</h1>
 <h1 align="center">About</h1>
 <h3 align="center">I'm a MERN stack web developer.
-I like to implement learning into projects with seamless user experience and clear, scalable, and efficient code.</h3>
+I like to implement learning into projects with seamless user experience and clear, scalable, and efficient code.My goal is to seek a position that utilizes my skills and abilities in the IT world that offers professional growth.I like learning new things.</h3>

 <!--
 - 🔭 I’m currently working on ...